 What is the minimum wage?
-Minimum wage is the lowest amount that an employer is required to pay an hourly worker.
+The minimum wage is the lowest amount that an employer is required to pay an hourly worker.
 The hourly minimum wage rate you will be paid depends on the state in which you work and the type of job you are working at.